pixel-perfect-software/always-up-to-date/docs/contributing.md

 1. Ensure all tests pass
 2. Update documentation if needed
-3. Add or update tests for new features
+3. Add tests for new features
 4. Run linting and formatting
-5. Write a clear PR description
+5. Test with different package managers if applicable

 ### PR Template